 As part of our preparation, a total of three test blasts need to be carried out on the cooling towers, with two tests already completed.
 The third test blast will take place on Tuesday 10th September.
 Each test blast involves preparing an area the size of a large television with explosives, with the concrete marked blue so that when the explosives test takes place the material can be tracked and marked when it lands.
 This informs the complex process of tower demolition.
 The Health and Safety Executive and key groups including both local authorities are continuing to monitor and advise on the demolition process along with other organisation and groups.
 Whist there may be additional noise being generated from this test blast, this is nothing for local people or businesses to worry about as it forms part of our agreed demolition process.

-When Harworth and its contractors are in a position to confirm the demolition date, it will provide a clear 48 hours notice to local residents and organisations via a letter delivered in person, whilst the same information will be published on ironbridgeregeneration.co.uk and released to key stakeholders and local media.
+When Harworth and its contractors are in a position to confirm the demolition date, it will provide a clear 7 days notice (extended from 48 hours) to local residents and organisations via a letter delivered in person, whilst the same information will be published on ironbridgeregeneration.co.uk and released to key stakeholders and local media.
 This will include clear instructions on the exclusion zone that will be put in place, a plan for where the demolition can be viewed from and a directive on when local residents close to the site can return to their homes.
 This is the same process that Harworth & its contractors have followed in redeveloping other sites within its portfolio and has been designed with the key purpose of maximising site safety and security whilst giving appropriate notice to minimise disruption to local residents and businesses.

 An exclusion zone will be enforced around the site on the day of demolition for the protection of both site staff and residents, viewing close to the site will be restricted.
 We appreciate however that the demolition of the towers is a key local event for residents close to the site and as a result, we are working with key groups including both Councils to identify establish safe viewing areas ahead of intended demolition.
 Properties inside the exclusion zone will be contacted in person.